emma-sax4/emmasax4.info/.github/STRUCTURE_OF_THIS_PROJECT.md

 title: Category One
 subtitle: Post C
 category: Category One
-draft: true
 ---
 ```

-Then, when you run `jekyll serve` locally, any drafts should appear at the top of the list of posts, and should show as "Unpublished".
+Then, when you run `jekyll serve --future` locally, any drafts should appear at the top of the list of posts, and should show as "Unpublished".

-When it's time to publish a draft, rename the file to include today's publishing date in the title (instead of whatever date was there previously), and remove the `draft: true` line from the front matter.
+When it's time to publish the post, rename the file to have today's publishing date in the title (instead of whatever date was there previously).

 ## `assets/`